 The Percent Disease Index (PDI), which offers a numerical indicator of disease intensity within a crop, is frequently used to evaluate the effects of diseases on mulberries.
 Both the mulberry plant's potential for resistance and the survival, growth, and dissemination of pathogenic microbes are influenced by soil edaphic variables.
-Mulberry plants are more vulnerable to fungal, bacterial, and viral illnesses due to unfavourable soil conditions like inadequate drainage, nutritional imbalance, and extreme pH levels, which raise PDI values.
+Mulberry plants are more vulnerable to fungal, bacterial, and viral diseases due to unfavourable soil conditions like inadequate drainage, nutritional imbalance, and extreme pH levels, which raise PDI values.
 Developing successful soil and disease management methods requires an understanding of the connection between mulberry disease PDI and soil edaphic variables.
 In order to ensure sustainable mulberry cultivation and increased sericulture yield, proper soil management can enhance plant health, inhibit pathogen activity, and eventually lower disease incidence (Chattopadhyay, 2011).
 However, in this study, we have tested soil chemical properties of some districts of West Bengal and relevant disease prevalence of mulberry (S1 variety) plants with PDI score.

 MATERIAL AND METHODS